-For models with a built-in switch, such as the ASA 5505 adaptive security appliance, show debug messages for PoE using the debug switch ilpm command in privileged EXEC mode.
+To show debug messages for models with a built-in switch, such as the ASA 5505 adaptive security appliance, show debug messages for PoE, use the debug switch ilpm command in privileged EXEC mode.
 To stop showing debug messages for PoE, use the no form of this command.